cloudlinux/cloudlinux-doc/docs/cloudlinux_installation/README.md

 ### Hardware compatibility

-CloudLinux supports all the hardware supported by RHEL/CentOS, with few exceptions.
+CloudLinux OS Shared supports all the hardware supported by RHEL/CentOS, with few exceptions.
 Exceptions are usually hardware that require binary drivers, and that doesn't have any open source alternatives.

 :::tip Note
-CloudLinux OS does not support ARM-based CPUs (e.g. Graviton)
+CloudLinux OS Shared does not support ARM-based CPUs (e.g. Graviton)
 :::

 There are some incompatible devices with **CL 6**: